AusterweilLab/MPBNP/README.md

 I wish to contact the author for questions, comments and suggestions.
 ---
-Send me an email at ting_qian@brown.edu.
-I am a postdoc at the Austerweil Lab at Brown University.
+Send me an email at qiant@email.chop.edu.
 I'd love to hear from you.